 Step 11: Start Your Filter

 Your canister filter is now set up and ready to go!
-However, for one last time, before turning it on, check the connections are secure, and the valves are open so that the filter pump can suck & expel the water.
+However, for one last time, before turning it on, check the connections are secure, and that the valves are open so that the filter pump can suck & expel the water.

 Don’t forget to prime the filter before turning it on!
 Some filters have push-button priming to do that.
 Press the button a few times, and your filter pump should start pumping the water.